The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 Finally, the Guidance Matrix includes ‘Resources’ that provide expert academic or policy views relevant to the standards.
 Except where these are AMC documents, the AMC does not necessarily endorse views contained in the resources.

-1. Words or phrases that have an asterisk* after them are defined in the glossary.
+Words or phrases in the Guidance Matrix that have an asterisk* after them are defined in the glossary contained within the Standards.
 Stakeholders should refer to the glossary definition for further explanation.